borisbordeaux/ARSudokuSolver/README.md

 ## How to build

-Clone this repo and add in the ARSudokuSolver a `gradle.properties` file.
+Clone this repo and add in the ARSudokuSolver folder a `gradle.properties` file.
-There should be in this file the following values :
+There should be in this file the following values:
 ```
 sdk.dir=/path/to/Android/Sdk
 signings.store.path=/path/to/keystore/file.jks